TobyLobster/multiply_test/README.md

 2. If the first input is negative, subtract the second input from the high byte of the result.
 3. If the second input is negative, subtract the first input from the high byte of the result.

-That's it.
 This takes less memory and fewer cycles than the more obvious method.
 See [C=Hacking16](http://www.ffd2.com/fridge/chacking/c=hacking16.txt) for more details.

-The code to do this can be optimised to be quite small, if the parameters are right.
-For instance smult1 has:
+The code to do this can be optimised to be quite small.
+For instance smult1.a has:

 ```
     ; Step 1: Unsigned multiply